 The idea of snowshoeing might call to mind images of cartoon characters strapping tennis rackets to their feet and trudging through vast piles of snow.
-In reality, snowshoeing is basically hiking on snow-covered trails, with the use of basic, specialized gear to help distribute your weight atop of the snow.
+In reality, snowshoeing is more or less hiking on snow-covered trails, with the use of basic, specialized gear to help distribute your weight atop the snow.

 WHAT IS CROSS-COUNTRY SKIING?

-Cross-country skiing distinguishes itself from its slightly flashier cousin downhill skiing in a few ways.
-Cross-country skiing usually takes place over gentler terrain (although you can certainly glide down hills on cross-country skis as you encounter them), and the effort requires the coordinated movement of skis and poles to propel you across the snow on rolling, flat or uphill terrain.
+Cross-country skiing (also called "Nordic skiing") distinguishes itself from its slightly flashier cousin downhill skiing in a few ways.
+Cross-country skiing usually takes place over gentler terrain that has been groomed to make it easier to traverse (although you can certainly glide down hills on cross-country skis as you encounter them).
+These groomed trails are often referred to as "corduroy."
+The effort required in Nordic skiing involves the coordinated movement of skis and poles — much like being on an elliptical machine — to propel you across the snow on rolling, flat or uphill terrain.

 Step 1: Select a location for your snowshoeing or cross-country skiing adventure.
 See below for options and ideas.

 Step 2: Find a nearby shop to rent or buy the gear you’ll need.
 Ski and snowboard rental shops and outdoor gear retailers are the best places to inquire about snowshoe and cross-country ski rentals.
 Here is a list of gear you will need to bring, buy or rent: